Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Beginner Bug Bounty Course Web Application Hacking - YouTube Video from Ryan John.md

 Any hidden urls can be copy and pasted and attached to the end of the current URL.
 Hacker101 CTF has a lot of practice resources to help learn how to fully analyze a site.

-# Hacker101 ctf

-"A little something to get you started" - I inspected the page source and found the "backgroundimage.png".
-I realized I could do application walking to gain the flag.
-I pasted the /backgroundimage.png to the web URL and then the flag appeared.

-"Micro-CMS v1" -